digital-archives/HISTGA1011/activities/imaging.md

 _\* This equivalency chart is for the purposes of this assignment only.
 If you are unsure what DLF Device to go with, you may default to “Manual DSLR”._

-## Step 4: Submit Your Inventory and Group Report to Brightspace {#step-4}
+## Step 4: Submit Your Inventory, Group Report and Individual Reflection to Brightspace {#step-4}
-Each group member must submit both an export of the Inventory and Report to Brightspace.
+Each group member must submit a copy of both the export of the Inventory and Report to Brightspace.

+Individual Workflow Reflection

+Each group member should also submit a short 1-page workflow reflection (bullet points or a brief narrative is fine).

+This does not need to be a detailed technical diagram.
+Instead, think at a high level about the practical steps required to move materials through a digitization workflow.

+Consider questions such as:

+- Who is involved?
+- What kinds of staff roles might participate in this process (ex: archivists, conservators, digitization technicians, student assistants, project managers)?
+- How do materials move through the process?
+Imagine the "path" materials take from the stacks to the digitization station and back again.
+- What systems might help coordinate the work?
+For example: a request system, tracking spreadsheet, project management tool, or internal database.
+You can name specific systems if you want, including those covered in previous classes, but you can also just keep things general.
+- What steps help keep materials safe and organized?
+- How might non-archival staff (like a photographer) make sure folders return to the correct boxes and remain in the same order?
+- How do staff communicate with one another?
+Ex: email, shared documents, ticketing systems, or project trackers.

+The goal of this reflection is to think about the people, coordination, and care involved in digitization work.